Taru-source/Tdd-Tools-For-Learning/README.md

 ## Note

 The OpenAPI schema is located in the `openapi` directory and is named `default-todo-app-schema.yml`.
 If you want to use a different schema, replace this file with your own.

+When running a server in a Docker container, it is necessary to specify a special DNS name to access services on the host machine from within the Docker container.
+Like `http://host.docker.internal:8080`.